micmejia/bible-dump/NKJV/Genesis/Gen 14.md

 And the king of Sodom, the king of Gomorrah, the king of Admah, the king of Zeboiim, and the king of Bela (that _is,_ Zoar) went out and joined together in battle in the Valley of Siddim

 ###### 9
-against Chedorlaomer king of Elam, Tidal king of [^b]nations, Amraphel king of Shinar, and Arioch king of Ellasar--four kings against five.
+against Chedorlaomer king of Elam, Tidal king of nations, Amraphel king of Shinar, and Arioch king of Ellasar--four kings against five.

 ###### 10
 Now the Valley of Siddim _was full of_ asphalt pits; and the kings of Sodom and Gomorrah fled; _some_ fell there, and the remainder fled to the mountains.